raihahahan/portfolio/content/posts/MakeMySheet-Design-Doc.md

 * CockroachDB: We used CockroachDB for a serverless PostgreSQL database with two schemas: Conversion (storing conversion history) and RegisteredTelegramUser (mapping Auth0 users to Telegram accounts).
 The backend client is the sole service with database credentials, ensuring secure access.
 * S3 Bucket: Initially, we stored audio files as base64, causing latency issues.
 We shifted to generating pre-signed S3 URLs for more efficient uploads.
 For large files, we leveraged Telegram’s file hosting, but faced security concerns.
 In Milestone 2, we migrated S3 URL generation to the backend for enhanced security and scalability.

+# CI/CD Pipeline

+Our application follows a microservices architecture with each service in its own GitHub repository.
+Each repository has two workflows for development and production.
+The workflows trigger Docker builds on pull requests, run unit tests, and push images to the Docker registry.
+The production workflow SSHs into the AWS server, pulls the new Docker images, and runs them.
+We enforce PRs to the development branch first and only merge to the main branch once checks are complete.

 # Hosting